-If Iraq intends to exercise its discretion to use nuclear material which is required to be safeguarded under this Agreement in a nuclear activity which does not require the application of safeguards under this Agreement, the following procedures shall apply:
+If the Government of Japan intends to exercise its discretion to use nuclear material which is required to be safeguarded under this Agreement in a nuclear activity which does not require the application of safeguards under this Agreement, the following procedures shall apply:

-- (a) Iraq shall inform the Agency of the activity, making it clear: - (i) That the use of the nuclear material in a non-proscribed military activity will not be in conflict with an undertaking Iraq may have given and in respect of which Agency safeguards apply, that the material will be used only in a peaceful nuclear activity; and - (ii) That during the period of non-application of safeguards the nuclear material will not be used for the production of nuclear weapons or other nuclear explosive devices; - (b) Iraq and the Agency shall make an arrangement so that, only while the nuclear material is in such an activity, the safeguards provided for in this Agreement will not be applied.
+- (a) The Government of Japan shall inform the Agency of the activity and shall make it clear: - (i) That the use of the nuclear material in such an activity will not be in conflict with an undertaking the Government of Japan may have given and in respect of which Agency safeguards apply, that the material will be used only in a peaceful nuclear activity; and - (ii) That during the period of non-application of safeguards under this Agreement the nuclear material will not be. used for the production of nuclear weapons or other nuclear explosive devices; - (b) The Government of Japan and the Agency shall make an arrangement so that, only while the nuclear material is in such an activity, the safeguards provided for in this Agreement will not be applied.
 The arrangement shall identify, to the extent possible, the period or circumstances during which safeguards will not be applied.
-In any event, the safeguards provided for in this Agreement shall apply again as soon as the nuclear material is reintroduced into a peaceful nuclear activity.
-The Agency shall be kept informed of the total quantity and composition of such unsafeguarded material in Iraq and of any export of such material; and - (c) Each arrangement shall be made in agreement with the Agency.
-Such agreement shall be given as promptly as possible and shall relate only to such matters as, inter alia, temporal and procedural provisions and reporting arrangements, but shall not involve any approval or classified knowledge of the military activity or relate to the use of the nuclear material therein.
+In any event, the safeguards provided for in this Agreement shall apply again as

+- soon as the nuclear material ceases to be used in such an activity.
+The Agency shall be kept informed of the total quantity and composition of such material in Japan and of any export of such material; and - (c) Each arrangement shall be made in agreement with the Agency.
+Such agreement shall be given as promptly as possible and shall relate only to such matters as, inter alia, temporal and procedural provisions and reporting arrangements, but shall not involve any approval or classified knowledge of the activity which does not require the application of safeguards under this Agreement, or relate to the use of the nuclear material therein.